pcardune/handlebars-loader/README.md

     ```js
     handlebarsLoader: {
         partialResolver: function(partial, callback){
-            // should pass the partial's path on disk to
+            // should pass the partial's path on disk
             // to the callback.
 Callback accepts (err, locationOnDisk)
         }
     }